-In 1986, the San Diego center of the company for which I worked was in very deep trouble with the Naval Surface Warfare Center (NSWC) at Dahlgren, VA.
+In 1986, the San Diego center of Computer Sciences Corporation was in very deep trouble with the Naval Surface Warfare Center (NSWC) at Dahlgren, VA.

 It appeared that the San Diego center had contracted with NSWC to prepare it for the forthcoming installation of a system called the Standard Automated Financial System (STAFS) .
 STAFS was originally conceived as a financial management system to support the budget and supply processes at fourteen US Navy laboratories.
 NSWC was one of the laboratories that was scheduled to receive STAFS' hardware and software.

 STAFS had become an extraordinarily complex system.
 Feature creep was rampant.
 The NSWC IT Manager recognized the problems inherent in installing STAFS.
 The NSWC Budget Director recognized the same problems.
 In about 1983, they contracted with the San Diego center to prepare NSWC for STAFS.
 (San Diego center was the contractor responsible for the development of STAFS.
 Unfortunately, the center had assigned Univac systems types to develop STAFS that executed in the VAX/VMS environment.
 I think that this was the primary reason for the failure of STAFS.)